Beethoven Virus: The unlikely orchestra

-With a huge effort from Du Ru-mi, the orchestra was finally formed.
-However, awaiting them is the world class conductor Kang Gun-woo, whom demands the best performance from the very best players.
-It is his first time returning to Korea after 10 years, after his spectacular refusal to conduct a performance, in front of the president and the general public, due to his orchestra was not good enough.
+With a huge effort from Du Ru-mi, the orchestra is finally formed.
+However, the world class conductor Kang Gun-woo, whom demands the best performance from the very best players.
+It is his first time returning to Korea after 10 years, after a refusal to conduct a performance in front of the president and the general public due to believing that his orchestra was not good enough.

-It didn't take Maestro Kang long to discover the dismal standards of the members, and he demands to immediately return back to Vienna after the first rehearsal.
+It didn't take Maestro Kang long to discover the dismal standards of the members, and he demands to immediately return to Vienna after the first rehearsal.
 However, as Du Ru-mi and Kang Gun-woo help rescuing Maestro Kang's dog from an overdose, Maestro Kang agrees on conducting the local orchestra.
 Though the tension is high and multiple times Maestro Kang was deciding to quit, he stayed till the end and led the local orchestra to do a nearly impossible performance.
 With that, Maestro Kang is offered a director position for the newly created Seokran Orchestra, a lifetime position that he has been dreaming for many years.
 He decides to accept the position, but fires all the local orchestra members, much to their collective dismay.

 The Ninth Symphony

 The local members are outraged, but have to concede as Maestro Kang is hiring people for the orchestra, and this time with the true professionals whom standard are unquestionably higher.
 But they don't give up.
-They stand in as the temporary members, and privately in secret they practice the Beethoven Ninth's Symphony, hoping they will be selected when Maestro Kang selects this symphony to be performed.
+They stand in as the temporary members, and privately in secret they practice Beethoven Ninth's Symphony, hoping they will be selected when Maestro Kang selects this symphony to be performed.
 And their chance finally comes when Maestro Kang bows to public demand.